 Take an afternoon hike up Mount Vesuvius (which is carefully monitored by scientists and computer equipment these days for any stirrings that may point to an impending eruption).
 A stop at a winery on its slopes will teach you about the unique volcanic soil that nurtures very special types of grapes, while a gaze into the smoking crater of this sleeping giant will give you an idea of its awesome power.
 Even 2,000 years after the eruption that buried Pompeii and Herculaneum, this looming volcano still has a profound effect on local life.

-After lunch, it’s up the hill to the smaller, quieter Anacapri, where you can take some short hikes and visit Villa San Michele, the 19th-century home of a Swedish physician built on the ruins of a much-older chapel, and the world famous Grotta Azzura or Blue Grotto, a watery cave only accessible by boat.
-Many boats will also take your past the Faraglioni Rocks – three iconic rock formations, one of which has an arch at its center – for photos.
+After lunch, it's up the hill to the smaller, quieter Anacapri, where you can take some short hikes and visit Villa San Michele, the 19th-century home of a Swedish physician built on the ruins of a much-older chapel, and the world-famous Grotta Azzura or Blue Grotto, a watery cave only accessible by boat.
+Many boats will also take you past the Faraglioni Rocks – three iconic rock formations, one of which has an arch at its center—for photos.

-Click here to learn about a 2-week itinerary that incorporates Pompeii, Herculaneum, and Capri.
+Click here to learn about a two-week itinerary that incorporates Pompeii, Herculaneum, and Capri.